Former Louisiana Gov. Buddy Roemer has died at 77

 Elected to the U.S. House in 1980, Roemer forged a reputation as one of the “Boll Weevils” — conservative Southern Democrats who helped President Ronald Reagan pass legislation.

 But no political label quite fit Roemer, whose north-Louisiana drawl belied his Ivy league education.
-Although he was reared in a politically active family and elected to four congressional terms, he ran for governor in 1987 as an outsider, railing against special interests and bureaucracy.
+Although he was reared in a politically active family and elected to four congressional terms, he ran for governor in 1987 as an outsider, crusading against special interests and bureaucracy.

 His campaign, dubbed the “Roemer Revolution,” was perhaps best remembered for his vows to “scrub the budget” and “brick up the top three floors” of the Department of Education building.

-He ended up ousting Edwards, whose third term had been marred by a sinking state economy and federal trials in which he was acquitted but politically damaged.
+He defeated Edwards, whose third term was marred by a sinking economy and federal trials in which he was acquitted but politically damaged.

-Once elected, Roemer found the political going rough, perhaps in part due to his reputation for abrasiveness, which followed him from Congress to the Governor’s Mansion.
+Once elected, Roemer found the political going rough, perhaps in part due to his reputed abrasiveness.

 “I did step on a lot of toes but frankly all the toes were hanging out there naked.
 They needed it,” he said in a 1992 interview with The Associated Press.

-There were some successes, including passage of campaign contribution limits he had supported.
+There were some successes, including passage of campaign contribution limits.
 He also signed into law a bill bringing riverboat casino gambling to the tourism-dependent state.

-But, in the spring of 1989, voters defeated what would have been his hallmark initiative: a proposed constitutional amendment that would have resulted in a radical overhaul of the state tax structure, shifting the tax burden from business to individuals.
+But, in the spring of 1989, voters defeated what would have been his hallmark initiative: a proposed constitutional amendment that would have overhauled the state tax structure, shifting the tax burden from business to individuals.
 The plan also included a $1.4 billion program to improve highways, airports and shipping ports that would have been funded by a gasoline tax increase of 4 cents a gallon.

-Opponents blasted the plan as a needless tax hike.
-Duke, the former Klansman who had won a state legislative seat in suburban New Orleans as a Republican, rode opposition to the plan to statewide popularity that would help him gain a foothold in the governor’s race two years later.
+Opponents called it a needless tax hike.
+Duke, the former Klansman who had won a state legislative seat in suburban New Orleans, rode opposition to the plan to statewide popularity that would help him gain a foothold in the governor’s race two years later.

 Then, there were the state Legislature’s often highly emotional debates over abortion, which took place as socially conservative Southern politicians hoped changes at the Supreme Court might result in the overturning of the Roe v.
 Wade decision.